Information About Nikolaos - Manchester teacher - (2 reviews)

 Nikolaos offers a FREE first / introductory lesson!

-Nikolaos is a 19-year-old, second year bachelor student at the Royal Northern College of Music studying with Petr Prause.
-He moved to the UK at the age of 16, receiving a music scholarship at Millfield School.
+Nikolaos is a final year bachelor student at the Royal Northern College of Music studying with Petr Prause.
+He moved to England at the age of 16, on a music scholarship at Millfield School.

-From September 2017 he moved to Manchester, for his high education.
-At the RNCM he became a member of the 'Theseus Quartet', learning and performing a various different chamber music works.
-During the academic year he performs on different events and projects organised by either students or RNCM, such as, Brand New Orchestra, Film Recording Orchestra, Chamber Music Festival.
-Furthermore he has received lessons and masterclasses by reowned teachers, including, Leonard Elschenbroich, Vashti Hunter, Jonian Ilias Kadesha and others.
+In 2017 he moved to Manchester for his higher education.
+At RNCM he became a member of the 'Theseus Quartet', performing at RNCM’s chamber music festival, among other events.
+Nikolaos also performs on a variety of events and projects, such as, Symphony Orchestra, Brand New Orchestra and New Ensemble.
+Furthermore he has received lessons and masterclasses by renowned teachers, including, Miklos Perenyi, Leonard Elschenbroich, Vashti Hunter, Jonian Ilias Kadesha.

 He has participated in various masterclasses and courses around Greece, on different fields, historical performance, chamber music and solo.
-Since 2015 he has been taking part at the 'Pelion Festival' receiving tuition from highly experienced teachers (Ulrich Voss, Angelos Liakakis and Vasilis Saitis).
-There is a variety of ensebles which he gets invlolved, such as, cello orchestra, chamber music and solo performances.
+Since 2015 he has been taking part at the 'Pelion Festival' receiving tuition from experienced teacherss such as, Ulrich Voss, Angelos Liakakis and Vasilis Saitis.
+In his second year he received The Shirley Cattarall Award.
+In 2020 received the Barbirolli prize.
+His fourth year studies were supported by the Haworth Trust.

 My teaching experience mostly comes from summer courses and festivals, where I have been keen on giving some individual lessons to younger or less experienced cellists.